-To ensure the security of university data by establishing requirements for the proper maintenance and oversight of systems and applications used by university constituents.
+To ensure the security of university data and systems by establishing requirements for the proper maintenance and oversight of systems and applications used by university constituents.

 This policy applies to all individuals responsible for operating or overseeing any University system or application, whether on premise or in the cloud.

 Academic / Research System: A system whose primary responsibility relates to individual academic work or research